LiveRamp/hank-go/README.md

 The Go Client has several options that govern retries, timeouts, number of connections and caching.

-1) NumConnectionsPerHost: Number of separate threads connecting to a single host.
+1) NumConnectionsPerHost: Number of separate connections to a single host.
 The greater the number, the greater the number of simultaneous queries per host.
-2) MinConnectionsPerPartition: Time to wait for a connection to a host before giving up.
+2) MinConnectionsPerPartition: Minimum number of connections to a single partition of data.
+Minimum
 3) TryLockTimeoutMs: Time to wait for a connection to a host before giving up.
 Connections might not be available if a specific server is experiencing high loads.
 4) EstablishConnectionTimeoutMs: Time before a connection attempt fails.
 Governs how long client takes to start up.
 5) EstablishConnectionRetries: Number of times to try to connect to a server.
 Governs how long client takes to start up.